Set up remote access to your computer so you can use it from anywhere

 Apple and Microsoft both have their own remote desktop tools.
 Depending on what you want to do, though, these options shouldn’t necessarily be your first choice.
 For example, Apple sells a fully fledged Remote Desktop program for a hefty $79.99, but it’s really aimed at information technology professionals and network managers.
 If you’re a home user connecting to one Mac from another, opt for the simpler Screen Sharing option instead—it won’t cost you anything.

-To set it up, go to System Preferences, then click Sharing and tick the Screen Sharing button.
 Once you’ve set this up, you can access your original Mac from any other macOS machine that’s signed into the same iCloud account.
 Just open Finder and go to the Shared section of the sidebar.
 Find your home computer in this section, click it, and choose Share Screen.

 While Screen Sharing works great for Mac devices, it complicates the process of accessing your Apple computer from any other operating system.
 While you can hook up to macOS from Windows and other devices using this method, it will require some advanced network tweaking—and isn’t really worth the hassle.
 Instead, consider using a third-party remote desktop tool instead.
 We’ll get to those.